winneon/watch-with-mpv/README.md

 Run the following commands in the terminal of your choice. **Requires `git`, `npm` and `make` to be installed**

-Install required packages (Arch Linux only)
+Install required packages (The `pacman` package manager utility works only in Arch Linux.
+If you're using other Linux distribution, use the package manager of the distribution.
+Also, the packages might have different names in different Linux distributions.)

     sudo pacman -Syy git npm make